With over 80 years of camping experience, we have put together some helpful tips that are sure to make your next custom retreat a success!

 Step One: The Big Picture

-Do you intend to do some activities to build group unity?
-Do you plan to lead an intense, introspective, solitary experience for your people?
-Or do you want a fun, activity-filled escape from daily life where you can reach non-believers in your group with the message of the gospel?
+Do you want to build group unity?
+Do you want a relaxing retreat for your people to recharge and reconnect with God?
+Or do you want a fun, activity-filled escape from daily life and routines where you can reach your group's non-believers with the gospel's message?

 Step Two: The Impact

-What is the main "message" of your retreat experience?
+What is the main “message” or takeaway of this retreat experience?

-What is the primary goal you want all your participants to meet?
+What is the primary goal you want all of your participants to meet?

-Once you figure out the theme, core curriculum, and main topics, you can move on to the next step.
+Once you figure out the retreat's theme, core curriculum, and central message, you can move on to the next steps.